 Indexes are useful for gaining insights into the internal dynamics of markets.
 When using an index for comparison or benchmark purposes, it is critical to know what is actually being measured.
 Is performance an outgrowth of a unique stock selection process or a by-product of other, larger trends in the market?
 Understanding index construction lends insight into the question.

-Many professional and personal investors research stocks using a favorite metric, whether it is earnings growth, price/earnings ratio, price/book value or a combination of several.
-After researching and culling their selections to a manageable number they enter buy orders for a roughly equal amount of each selected security.
+Some professional and personal investors research stocks using a favorite metric, whether it is earnings growth, price-earnings ratio, price-to-book ratio or a combination.
+After researching and culling their selections to a manageable number, they enter buy orders for roughly equal amounts of each selected security.
 Such parity reflects the investor’s conclusion that the growth prospects for the individual securities are equally attractive.
 For example, assume an investor has $10,000 to invest and wants to buy only two stocks.
 After doing some research, the investor decides that both Apple and Kellogg will benefit from strong brand recognition and a growing economy, and estimates the upside potential for each stock is 20%.
 In light of this, the investor buys $5,000 of each stock.

 Thus, understanding how an index is constructed will inform investors on return differences in portfolio construction style.
-Over the long-term, it is not likely to matter much but can explain small capitalization biases (for or against) in any given year.
+Over the long term, it is not likely to matter much but can explain small capitalization biases (for or against) in any given year.